yash-patel268/SOFE3950U-lab2/readme.md

 - `help` - list the commands the shell has
 - `pause` - pause functionality of shell
 - `quit` - exit out of shell

+## Make File Commands
+- `make` or `make all` - to create all object files, as well as the executable file
+- `make clean` - to remove all object files and the executable file